Let us briefly explore what brain science has to say about the age-old problem of

 The fact that many individuals at work subsist within highly unsatisfactory relationships attests only to the human capacity to survive under continuous threat, even when the costs in productivity and health are huge.

 The Social Brain

 Emotions are everything.
-We have highlighted the point that the limbic brain assesses events in terms of threat and reward or, behaviourally, avoids or attaches emotionally to events as they happen.
+The limbic brain assesses events in terms of threat and reward or, behaviourally, avoids or attaches emotionally to events as they happen.
 What happens next seems to follow a mysterious process, as the diagram below, adapted by Professor Paul Brown, illustrates so well:

-You can get an idea from this of how events are processed.
+You can get an idea from this of the processing of events.
 The profoundly social and emotional nature of the brain indicates that performance will be fundamentally affected by emotional processing of any event and especially the state of relationship between people involved.
 These feelings are what create behaviours and it is these behaviours which drive our performance at work.
 The process described above happens below the threshold of consciousness, in about 80 milliseconds.
 It takes 240 milliseconds to get it up into conscious awareness.
 By that time the brain has already decided what actions it is going to provoke.

 Efforts to engage are missing the target